IX - Policy Statements

 *Refunds for "first-time students" will be calculated on a statutory pro rata basis.
 Contact Student Administrative Services for details and examples of both refund calculations.

-IX-AA DISBURSEMENT OF TITLE IV EXCESS CREDITS
+IX-BB DISBURSEMENT OF TITLE IV EXCESS CREDITS

 - Title IV excess credits will be calculated by adding the charges for tuition, fees, room and board and then comparing the total to the sum of Title IV aid to generate the excess credit amounts.